gregfoletta/Articles/content/post/2019-12-19-packet-analysis-with-r.markdown

 always_allow_html: yes
 ---

-I am a network security consultant by trade, but over the past year my studies have been focused on statistics, statistical modelling, and data science.
-The joy of learning outside of your core competencies is when you see intersections and interactions between the old and the new.
+As a network security consultant I've spent a my fair share of time trawling through packet captures, looking for that clue or piece of evidence I hope will lead me to the root cause of a problem.
+Wireshark is the the tool par excellence for interpreting and investigating packet captures, however I've always found that it's best suited to bottom-up rather than top-down analysis.
+Opening a packet capture you're bombarded with information, the minutiae from each packet instantly available.
+This is perfect if you know what you're looking for and can filter out the noise to concentrate on your problem.
+But if you don't have a clear view of what's in the capture, or where the problem may lie, taking a step back and removing yourself from the details in Wireshark can be difficult.

-For me this ocurred while reading the chapter of Hadley Wickham's [R for Data Science](https://vita.had.co.nz/papers/tidy-data.pdf) on [tidy data](https://vita.had.co.nz/papers/tidy-data.pdf).
+Recently, while reading Hadley Wickham's [R for Data Science](https://vita.had.co.nz/papers/tidy-data.pdf) book, the chapter on [tidy data](https://vita.had.co.nz/papers/tidy-data.pdf) resonated with me.
+For the uninitiated, 'tidy data' is a method of organising columnar data to facilitate easier analysis.
+It can be summarised by three main properties:

-To summarise, tidy data has three key elements:

 1. Each variable must have its own column.
 1. Each observation must have its own row.
 1. Each value must have its own cell.

-What I realised is that this also described network packet captures, with each captured packet being and observation and the values of the dissectors the variables.
-I started to imagine the kinds of data analysis and visualisations that could be performed on the packet data.
+What struck me was that this perfectly described packet captures: each captured packet being and observation, and the values of the dissectors the variables.
+I wondered whether analysis of packet captures could be done with R and be the top-down compliment to Wireshark's bottom-up approach.

 In this article I want to show how valuable it can be to perform packet analysis using the R language.
 It's broken into three sections:

-- Conversion of packet captures.
+- Conversion of packet captures to columnar data.
 - Creation of Wireshark analogies in R.
 - Deeper dive into the packet captures.

-There's nothing too complicated in here, no regressions, no categorisation, no machine learning.
-It's predominantly about filtering, countingm summarising and visualising.
-But what I hope you'll see there is that there is power in even these simple actions.
+There's nothing too complicated in here: no regressions, no categorisation, no machine learning.
+It's predominantly about filtering, counting, summarising and visualising aspects of packet captures.
+What I hope you will see is the power and usefulness in these simple actions.

-# Avoiding a False Dichotomy

-Before moving on, I want to be clear that I don't think that this is a replacement for packetanalysis in Wireshark.
-Rather, I see it as a complimentary tool that with both strengths and weaknesses.
-I see Wireshark as a bottom-up tool: you open a packet capture an immediately you're thrust amongst the packets, barraged with details.
-This is perfect if you know what you're looking for and can filter out the noise to concentrate on your problem.
-But if you don't have a clear view of what's in the packet capture or where the problem may lie, taking a step back and removing yourself from the details can be difficult.

-Analysing packet captures with R is a top-down aproach.
-You load your packet capture and you're presented with nothing.
-But what you have at your disposal is a richer set of tools to summarise and visualise the packets and get a broader sense of what is happening across the entire capture before then diving in to the details.

 # PCAP to CSV Transformation

 The first step is to convert the packet capture file into a format that R can ingest.
 I chose the comma separate values format (CSV) for its simplicity and human readability, however [SQLLite](https://www.sqlite.org/index.html) and [Parquet](https://parquet.apache.org/) are other viable options.

-We download a sample packet capture file and the PCAP to CSV conversion script:
+We download a sample packet capture file and run a PCAP to CSV conversion script I've written over the top of it:

 ```r